-- ABC contraindicated if HLA-B57:01 positive.
-Even if HLA-B57:01 negative, counselling on HSR risk still mandatory.
-ABC should be used with caution in persons with a high CVD risk (> 10%), see page 54 - II In certain countries, TDF is labelled as 245 mg rather than 300 mg to reflect the amount of the prodrug (tenofovir disoproxil) rather than the fumarate salt (tenofovir disoproxil fumarate).
+- ABC contraindicated if HLA-B\57:01 positive.
+Even if HLA-B\57:01 negative, counselling on HSR risk still mandatory.
+ABC should be used with caution in persons with a high CVD risk (> 10%), page 54 - II A pooled analysis of 8 RCT showed greater weight increase in persons initiating ART including INSTI, and in particular BIC or DTG, compared to PIs or NNRTIS [13] - III Two randomized controlled trials (performed in South Africa and Cameroon) showed that, in comparison with EFV, treatment with DTG in naïve persons was associated with increased weight increase when combined with TAF/FTC, TDF/FTC or TDF/3TC.
+The effect on increased weight was more important for women under treatment containing both DTG and TAF [14], [15] - IV In certain countries, TDF is labelled as 245 mg rather than 300 mg to reflect the amount of the prodrug (tenofovir disoproxil) rather than the fumarate salt (tenofovir disoproxil fumarate).
 There are available generic forms of TDF, which instead of fumarate use phosphate, maleate, and succinate salts.
-They can be used interchangeably.
+They can be used interchangeably